Car bomb explosion at Colombia military base injures 23 -military sources

-BOGOTA, June 15 (Reuters) - A car bomb explosion at a military base in the Colombian border city of Cucuta on Tuesday injured 23 people, military sources said.
+BOGOTA (Reuters) -A car bomb explosion at a military base in the Colombian border city of Cucuta on Tuesday injured 23 people, military sources said.

 The explosion took place at a base used by the 30th Army Brigade in the northeastern city of 700,000 people, which is situated near the border with Venezuela.